huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 Download [_variables.scss]( https://github.com/HEIGE-PCloud/DoIt/blob/main/assets/css/_variables.scss) from DoIt theme, put this file in the `/assets/scss` folder of your website and change the file name to `_admonition_variables.scss`.

-Adminition colors are defined in this file, for example:
+Admonition colors are defined in this file, for example:

 ```
 // Color map of the admonition